Faroese Americans

 Faroese Americans (føroyskir amerikumenn) are Americans of Faroese descent or Faroe Islands-born people who reside in the United States.
 The Faroe Islands are a group of eighteen islands between Iceland and Norway, and they are a part of the Kingdom of Denmark.
 Because many immigrants were identified by their Danish citizenship, it is not known how many Faroese Americans there are.

 History

-The Faroe Islands were originally settled by Norsemen around 800 AD, and remained in contact with Iceland and Scandinavia throughout the Viking Era.
+The Faroe Islands were originally settled by Norsemen around 800 AD, and remained in contact with Iceland and Scandinavia throughout the Viking Age.
 This settlement was a part of the same population movement that brought the Norse to North America around 1000 AD.

 Unlike many European countries, the Faroe Islands did not industrialize and did not experience the same population pressures which drove many Scandinavians to immigrate to the United States during the 17th and 18th centuries.
 In fact, the opposite was occurring in the Faroe Islands.
 Due to shipping restrictions and monopolistic control of goods traveling to the islands, there was a famine, exacerbated by the lack of grain going to the Faroe Islands from Denmark.
 Additionally, Danish laws were created that effectively barred the poor from marriage to keep the population low.